wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/quick-start-guide-101.md

     ![Template Siddhi Apps dialog box](../images/quick-start-guide-101/template-siddhi-apps-dialog-box.png)

     Click on **Next** without templating any value of the Siddhi App.
-For detailed information on templating values of a Siddhi App, refer [this guide](TODO).
+For detailed information on templating values of a Siddhi App, refer [Exporting Siddhi Apps for Docker Image](../develop/exporting-Siddhi-Files.md#exporting-siddhi-apps-for-docker-image).

 5. In **Step 3**, you can update configurations of the Streaming Integrator.